 Estelle was a graduate of Boston’s Girls Latin School and had studied design at the Chamberlain Design School in Boston.
 She brought to New Mexico a keen interest in the arts.
 Once established in Artesia, she graciously stepped into the traditional roll of the pioneering woman who would bring culture to small towns throughout the West.
 Soon after her arrival, Estelle was asked to join the Artesia Public Library Board.
 In 1951, under her tireless efforts as Board President, a new modern library was built and paid for by the citizens of Artesia.
 She then led the effort to form the Artesia Arts Council, serving as its first president.
 She also served as president of the Artesia Community Concert Association in its formative years.
 Estelle’s interest in the arts extended statewide when she served on the Board of the Santa Fe Chamber Music Festival.
 Her passion for encouraging proper upbringing for young women took her to a position on the Girl Scouts National Board of Directors.
-Currently, Estelle is providing significant funding for a new and updated Pubic Library for the City of Artesia due to be completed in 2013.
+Estelle provided significant funding for a new and updated Public Library for the City of Artesia that opened early in 2014.

 Estelle’s desire to pass on this legacy of promoting education and the arts to her children and grandchildren led her and S.P. to form S.P. and Estelle Yates Family Foundation in 1995.
 Although not all of Estelle’s children and grandchildren currently live in New Mexico, Estelle has successfully shared with them her passion for the people and potential of New Mexico.